sectore/phonegap3-ios-datepicker-plugin/README.md

 1) Make sure that you have [Node](http://nodejs.org/) and [Cordova CLI](https://github.com/apache/cordova-cli) or [PhoneGap's CLI](https://github.com/mwbrooks/phonegap-cli) or [Cordova Plugman](https://github.com/apache/cordova-plugman/) installed on your machine.

+Also you will need Xcode v.4.2 or newer to support the feature called ["Automatic Reference Counting"](http://developer.apple.com/library/ios/#documentation/DeveloperTools/Conceptual/WhatsNewXcode/Articles/xcode_4_2.html)

 2) Add a plugin to your project using [Cordova CLI](https://github.com/apache/cordova-cli):

 ```bash